How to play 2048

 What is the goal of 2048?

-Your main goal is simple: keep merging matching tiles until a 2048 tile appears.
-You start with small tiles, usually 2s and 4s, and each merge doubles the number: 2 becomes 4, 4 becomes 8, 8 becomes 16, and so on.
+The goal is to make a 2048 tile.
+You start with small tiles, usually 2s and 4s, and every merge doubles the number: 2 becomes 4, 4 becomes 8, 8 becomes 16, and so on.

-The classic win happens when the 2048 tile appears.
+You win the classic game when 2048 appears.
 If the board still has moves left, you can keep going and chase a higher score.

 Core rules